miguel-angel-monjas/master-thesis/doc/spark-standalone-cluster-setup.md

 sed -i "s/#c.NotebookApp.open_browser = True/c.NotebookApp.open_browser = False/" ~/.jupyter/jupyter_notebook_config.py
 sed -i "s/#c.NotebookApp.port = 8888/c.NotebookApp.port = 9999/" ~/.jupyter/jupyter_notebook_config.py
 ```
 The configuration above enables a public Notebook server.
-There is no built-in security and that is acceptable as a private OpenStack cloud is being used.
+There is no built-in security and that is acceptable as a private Openstack cloud is being used.
 In open environments, the server must be secured with a password and TLS (see [Running a public notebook server](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html#running-a-public-notebook-server)).

 Finally, Spark must be configured to run a notebook when `pyspark` is invoked.